shawnshenjx/shawnshenjx.github.io/_pages/about.md

 He has received a number of full scholarships, including the Dulwich Scholarship for his A-Level studies in London, UK; the Jardine Scholarship (comparable to the Oxford Rhodes Scholar); and the Trinity Mainland China Bursary (having ranked 1st in the college admission test) for his undergraduate and postgraduate studies at Trinity College, University of Cambridge.

 His research interests include innovating next-generation input techniques (e.g., text entry, gestural interactions) and interactive AI applications (e.g., context-aware, multi-modal AI for super virtual assistants) within Mixed Reality (MR), which he believes is the next-generation computing platform.
 He thinks that combining AI and MR can augment human abilities.
 He proposes state-of-the-art machine learning techniques to solve interactive problems for the next-generation computing platform.

-See his [research statement](http://shawnshenjx.github.io/files/Research_Statement.pdf) for detailed description of his research interest and future directions.
+[//]: # (See his [research statement]&#40;http://shawnshenjx.github.io/files/Research_Statement.pdf&#41; for detailed description of his research interest and future directions.)

 About University of Bristol